Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

-Fig.~1 is a graphical representation of a quasimonochromatic field in the vacuum traveling to the right at some time $t_0$ before entering a dielectric medium.
-The representation is in terms of the envelope of the vector potential,

-$|{\bf A}(t_0,z)|$.
-Figure~2 is a representation of the same field at some time $t_1$ after it has entered a linear isotropic homogenous dielectric through a gradient-index antireflection coating.
+Figure~1 is a graphical representation of the slowly varying amplitude of a quasimonochromatic field (plane-wave limit) in the vacuum traveling to the right at some time $t_0$ before entering a dielectric medium.
+The representation is in terms of the envelope of the vector potential, $|{\bf A}_0(t_0,z)|$.
+A finite-difference time-domain solution of the wave equation in retarded time \cite{BIIcsevgiLamb} allows us illustrate the same field at some time $t_1$ after it has entered a linear isotropic homogenous dielectric through a gradient-index antireflection coating, Fig.~2.

-Finite-difference time-domain integration of the wave equation was used to propagate the vector potential in the plane-wave limit \cite{BIJMP}.
-According to the Figures, the amplitude of the vector potential in the dielectric is the amplitude of the incident vector potential divided by $\sqrt{n}$ and the nominal width of the pulse in the dielectric is the width of the incident pulse reduced by a factor of $n$.
-Numerically integrating, we find that
+According to the Maxwellian continuum electrodynamic theory, the nominal width of the pulse in the dielectric is the width of the incident pulse reduced by a factor of $n$ due to the reduced speed of light in a dielectric.
+The numerical solution of the wave equation confirms this theoretical fact.

-The transients at the leading and trailing edges of the pulse are included in the numerical integration.
-For our quasimonochromatic field, the width can be taken as full-width--half-maximum and we can visually integrate the fields in Figs. 1 and 2 to obtain the same result as the numerical integration, Eq.~(\ref{EQn3.31}).
-For quasimonochromatic fields in the continuous wave limit, we define the amplitude of the vector potential ${\bf A}_0$ by ${\bf A}={\bf A}_0 \left (e^{-i(\omega t-(n\omega/c)z)}+c.c.\right )$.
-The amplitudes of the fields, ${\bf E}_0$, ${\bf B}_0$, ${\bf \Pi}_0$, are defined in like manner.
-Then, $|{\bf E}_0|\propto|{\bf A}_0|$, $|{\bf B}_0|\propto n|{\bf A}_0|$, and $|{\bf \Pi}_0|\propto n|{\bf A}_0|$.
-Substituting the relations between the fields and the vector potential amplitudes \cite{BIGriffithsBook} into the Minkowski electromagnetic energy formula